Sybrand/pycffdrs/README.md

 ## Technical notes

-Busy figuring out best way to get the kind of performance that R gives.
-Most of the functions aren't vector ready yet.
-BEcalc can take vectors - but still fuguring out how I can make maximul use of numpy instead of iterating myself.
+Not concerned about performance at the moment.
+Once compatibility with the R version has been established, optimizations will be considered if required/requested.

 ### Development environment (Ubuntu 20.04)

 These instructions assume a clean Ubuntu 20.04 desktop installation.
 The development environment has additional requirements that the production environment does not require.
-The unit tests compare the output of the original R cffdrs components, and as such require R, the R library cffdrs and python library rpy2.
+The unit tests compare the output of the original R cffdrs components.
+Output is stored in json files, so R is not required to run unit tests.
+However, to generate test inputs, R, the R library cffdrs and python library rpy2 are required.

-#### Install system dependencies
+#### Install system dependencies (required only for generating test inputs)

 ```bash
  sudo apt-get install libgdal-dev